Blxst: 2021–present: Before You Go

 On December 3, 2021, Blxst released the single "About You", with the music video being released on January 26, 2022.
-He released another single on March 3 titled "Sometimes" featuring Zacari.
-On April 22, 2022, Blxst released his debut album, Before You Go.
+He released another single on March 3 titled "Sometimes" (featuring Zacari).
+On April 22, 2022, Blxst released his debut mixtape, Before You Go.
 On May 13, Blxst appeared on Kendrick Lamar's album Mr. Morale & the Big Steppers, on the song "Die Hard" with Amanda Reifer.
+On June 16 2023, Blxst was featured on "Exit 9", the 10th track from Killer Mike’s album Michael.
+Blxst's debut album I'll Always Come Find You was released on July 19th, 2024.

 Artistry

 Blxst grew up listening to West Coast hip hop with influences from Ryan Leslie, Pharrell Williams, and Kanye West.
 His musical style has been compared to West Coast rapping and singing hybrids such as Ty Dolla Sign and Nate Dogg.